CurbShifter/BurstLib/README.md

 -
 Use the TestClient example [Main.cpp](https://github.com/CurbShifter/BurstLib/blob/master/TestClient/Source/Main.cpp " BurstLib/TestClient/Source/Main.cpp ") as a guideline.
 It is a simple command line program through which you can up and download cloudburst files and messages.
 It is written in C++ and uses the c-interface to the library.
 However the same calls can be made from other languages.
 For example [Pinvoke](https://msdn.microsoft.com/en-us/library/55d3thsc.aspx?f=255&MSPPError=-2147217396) for  .NET / C#).

 For C/C++ The bare minimum would be to include the BurstLib.c and .h files in your project.
-Then you first create a handle to the binary with _BurstLib___LoadDLL_ (and matching _BurstLib___UnloadDLL_ !).
+Then you first create a handle to the binary with _BurstLib_LoadDLL_ (and matching _BurstLib_UnloadDLL_ !).
 Next you create a handle to the BurstLib itself with *GetHandle* (+ *DeleteHandle*).
 And then call *SetNode* to set the url of your node.

 After that you can call all the lib functions, they are named just like the [The Burst API](https://burstwiki.org/wiki/The_Burst_API) functions and use the same arguments.
 With an exception for for the secret pass phrase, which you set with *BurstLib_SetSecretPhrase*.
 Then only when needed your transactions are locally signed and parsed before being (optionally) broadcast.
-So it doesn't publicly slings your keys over the internet and ensures validity.
+So it doesn't publicly sling your keys over the internet and ensures validity by parsing the transaction.

 There are 3 layers to this lib;